joriki/aMatReader/README.md

 Node4		3	1
 ```

+More sample adjacency matrix files are available in the `samples` directory in the parent folder of this repo

 Note that lines starting with `#` are considered comments and are ignored

 ## Using the app in Cytoscape